A message from co-directors Emma, Sophia and Bex:

 We’ve had requests from as far apart as Glasgow to Southampton to Sydney: 'can we have a Library of Things in our library, housing estate, high street?'

-We have an opportunity here to create a version of Library of Things so simple to start and run that it works for people everywhere.
+Earlier this year, we ran our first bootcamp to help three teams to set-up a Library of Things where they are, and we have a further opportunity to create a version of Library of Things so simple to start and run that it works for people everywhere.

 We’re working towards a version where you can